Free Louisiana State Records: Marriage, Divorce, Warrant & More

 If people can’t locate the records, or if they are looking for them online, they may go to the courthouse or phone the Clerk of Courts to request them instead.
 District and family court records are typically found in this manner.

 To get justice of peace, city, or parish court records, one can contact the parish clerk of courts.
-For instance, searches can get Ascension parish court records by contacting the Ascension clerk of courts.
+For instance, searches can get Ascension parish court records by contacting the Ascension Clerk of Courts.

 Individuals can access the Louisiana Supreme Court cases using the official search tool.
 The cases detailed here are those available to public citizens.